 The DUI Lawyer

 You need a reputable defense attorney if you have been charged with a DUI.
 Your liberty, reputation, and privilege to drive are on the line.
-Our practice is dedicated to providing the best DUI defense in Atlanta, Georgia.
+Our practice is dedicated to providing the DUI defense in Atlanta, Georgia.

 In Georgia, Driving Under the Influence (DUI) of drugs or alcohol is a crime that now includes mandatory jail time.
 Georgia laws indicate that the state can convict someone of DUI if one of the following occurs: